Colorado Plains Homestead: Winter Photos and Essay

 Accordingly, we went.

 Still, there was one major theme that had nothing to do with C.S.
 Lewis or his writings.
-While, in certain worlds into which my characters went, there were animals who talked, and mythical or made-up creatures, and in interplay of good and evil in which good came to have the upper hand, my story was based on the dreams of my heart.
-In the first place into which the children stumbled, through the network of tunnels, there was an old woman, and I named her Dorothy (don't asky why).
-She lived on a farm, alone, and raised many kinds of animals.
+While, in certain worlds into which my characters went there were animals who talked, and mythical or made-up creatures, and an interplay of good and evil in which the good came to have the upper hand, my story was based on the dreams of my young heart.
+In the first place into which the children stumbled through the network of tunnels, there was an old woman, and I named her Dorothy.
+She lived on a farm alone, and raised many kinds of animals.

 She was a guiding light.

 Eventually, the children returned to their pasture and their parents, but they never forgot Dorothy.